 FAIR Fellowship for Graduate Students in Healthcare

-FAIR is a nonprofit organization dedicated to advancing civil rights and liberties for all Americans, and promoting a common culture based on fairness, understanding, and humanity.
+FAIR is a nonprofit organization dedicated to advancing civil rights and liberties for all, and promoting a common culture based on fairness, understanding, and humanity.
 FAIR in Medicine is a network of healthcare professionals advancing FAIR’s mission in medicine and science.

 The FAIR Fellowship for Graduate Students in Healthcare is an opportunity for medical students and graduate students in healthcare-related fields to learn about FAIR’s tools, strategies, and principles of peaceful change, and to spread FAIR’s message on campus or in healthcare settings.